ALH477/KataForge/README.md

 ## License

+**KataForge is source-available software (not OSI-approved open source).**

-KataForge is released under the KataForge License (based on Elastic License v2 / ELv2).
+It is released under the KataForge License (based on Elastic License v2 / ELv2).

-This source-available license permits private self-hosting, modification, and redistribution for personal, dojo, coaching, and small-group use, while prohibiting offering the software (or derivatives) as a hosted or managed service to third parties.
+This license permits:
+- Private self-hosting on your own hardware/servers for personal, dojo, coaching, research, or small-group commercial use
+- Modification, bug fixes, and technique additions (with verified data ownership)
+- Redistribution of modifications (with copyright and license notices preserved)

+It prohibits:
+- Offering KataForge (or modified versions) as a hosted, managed, or SaaS service to third parties
+- Circumventing any license protections or removing notices

 Full license text: [LICENSE](./LICENSE)

-For commercial hosted offerings, integrations, or licensing exceptions, contact: licensing@demod.llc
+For commercial hosted offerings, integrations, exceptions, or questions, contact: licensing@demod.llc

 Contributions (bug fixes, GPU improvements, technique additions with verified data ownership) are welcome via pull requests.